westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ## Using a SAS Host Bus Adapter

-AHCI adapters can only accomodate Serial ATA disks and generally only provide a limited number of ports.
+AHCI adapters can accomodate only Serial ATA disks and provide only a limited number of ports.
 SAS Host Bus Adapters (HBA) are widely used in enterprise applications to overcome AHCI limitations.
-The SAS transport layer used by SAS HBAs can equally accomodate both Serial ATA and SCSI disks.
+The SAS transport layer that is used by SAS HBAs can accomodate Serial ATA and SCSI disks equally.

 ### HBA Compatibility

-While most AHCI adapters for Serial ATA disks generally do not cause any problem with host managed ZAC disks identification, SAS HBAs on the other hand may suffer from a lack of support depending on the HBA model being used.
+Most AHCI adapters for Serial ATA disks do not cause any problem with the identification of host managed ZAC disks, but SAS HBAs may not be supported (depending on the HBA model being used).

-The compatibility of a SAS HBA with host managed disks mainly depends on the following factors.
+The compatibility of an SAS HBA with host managed disks depends mainly on the following factors.

 1. The HBA must have the ability to recognize the host managed device type *0x14* of host managed SAS disks (ZBC/SCSI).

-2. The HBA must have the ability to recognize the host managed device signature *0xabcd* of SATA host managed ZAC disks and translate this signature into the ZBC defined SCSI device type *0x14*.
+2. The HBA must have the ability to recognize the host managed device signature *0xabcd* of SATA host managed ZAC disks and the ability to translate this signature into the ZBC defined SCSI device type *0x14*.

-3. Generalizing the previous point, the HBA must implement a SCSI-to-ATA translation (SAT) layer supporting the conversion of host issued ZBC zone commands into ZAC zone commands that can be executed by a SATA ZAC disk connected to the HBA.
+3. Generalizing the previous point, the HBA must implement a SCSI-to-ATA translation (SAT) layer that supports the conversion of host issued ZBC zone commands into ZAC zone commands that can be executed by a SATA ZAC disk that is connected to the HBA.

-Any HBA failing the first requirement will not expose a ZBC host managed disk to the host.
-Similarly, an HBA failing to comply with the second and third requirement will fail to expose to the host a host managed ZAC disk as a ZBC host managed disk.
+Any HBA that fails the first requirement will not expose a ZBC host managed disk to the host.
+Similarly, an HBA that fails to comply with the second and third requirements will fail to expose to the host a host-managed ZAC disk as a ZBC host-managed disk.

-In the case of a host aware disk model, the device type and device signature handling will not cause any problem (recall that host aware disks use the regular disk device type and signatur *0x00*).
-Host aware disks will thus always be useable as regular disks with any HBA.
-The execution of ZBC zone commands with a SAS host aware disk may also work most of the time.
-However, similarly to host managed disk, the absence of a ZBC/ZAC compatible SAT layer will prevent the use of a Serial ATA host aware disk as a ZBC host aware disk.
-The ZBC zone commands sent to the SATA disk will not be translated and result in command failures.
+In the case of a host-aware disk model, the device type and device signature handling will not cause a problem (remember that host-aware disks use the regular disk device type and signature *0x00*).
+Host-aware disks will thus always be usable as regular disks with any HBA.
+The execution of ZBC zone commands should usually be executable on SAS host-aware disks.
+However, (similar to the behavior of host-managed disks), the absence of a ZBC/ZAC compatible SAT layer prevents the use of a Serial ATA host-aware disk as a ZBC host-aware disk.
+Any ZBC zone commands that are sent to the SATA disk will not be translated and therefore will result in command failures.

 The compatibility of an HBA model with the ZBC and ZAC standards should be checked with the HBA vendor.
-Under some conditions, an HBA compatibility can also be checked using the [*libzbc* conformance test suite](/tests/zbc-tests).
+Under some conditions, HBA compatibility can be checked using the [*libzbc* conformance test suite](/tests/zbc-tests).

 ### Verifying The Disk